Alan Hillgarth: Career

 In the book Roosevelt & Churchill: Men of Secrets, the historian David Stafford gives an account of Hillgarth's links with Winston Churchill in prewar Majorca, where Hillgarth was the British consul.
 By the outbreak of World War II, Hillgarth was Naval Attaché in Madrid, where he handled a huge number of clandestine intelligence operations on behalf of the British government.
 He had a prominent role in Operation Mincemeat in which faked documents were used to fool the Germans about Allied plans for the invasion of Sicily.
 He was successful at simultaneously appearing to try to retrieve the documents before the Germans saw them but making sure that they did, all without arousing suspicion.
 His work here led Ian Fleming to refer to Hillgarth as a 'war-winner'.

 In the biographic book Man of War, the historian Duff Hart-Davis presents a quote by Hillgarth, from one of his books, that states "adventure was once a noble appellation borne proudly by men such as Raleigh and Drake... [but is now] reserved for the better-dressed members of the criminal classes."

 Hillgarth was also a member of the strange and extravagant 'Sacambaya Exploration Company,' which, in 1928, went in search of Bolivian gold.
 A number of British adventurers set forth on a romantic enterprise with modern machinery to excavate a treasure believed to amount to more than 12 million pounds.
 It turned out to be a scam, as the maps and documents turned out to have been fakes.

-Family

-A son was the historian Jocelyn Nigel Hillgarth FBA FSA.
+Personal life

+Alan Hillgarth married three times, at first with Violet Mary Tapper (m.
+1921, dissolved): A medical practitioner whom he married in Gibraltar; the marriage lasted only a few weeks.
+Later with Hon.
+Mary Hope-Morley (m.
+1929, div.
+1947): Daughter of the 1st Baron Burghclere, with whom he had one son, Jocelyn (born 1929).
+They divorced in 1947.
+And later with Jean Cobb (m.
+1947, d.
+1975): With whom he had three children: Justin (born 1947), Tristan (born 1949), and his only daughter, Nigella (born 1953).

+Death and Legacy

+Alan Hillgarth died on 28 February 1978 at Illannanagh, aged 78, and was buried beside his wife Jean in Terryglass churchyard.

+In July 2000, a delegation of Minorcans traveled to Terryglass to honor Hillgarth's memory, installing a brass plaque in the church commemorating his role in saving their island from destruction in 1939.